rbalman/cfn-compose/README.md

 * Supports limited CFN attributes
 * No Retry Mechanism
 * No Configurable concurrency.
 One Go routine is spun for every flow.
-* Max limit for `flows is 50` and each flow can have up to `50 stacks`.
-This is by design to limit all the stacks in single compose.
+* One compose file can have max `50` flows and each flow can have up to `50 stacks`.
+This is by design, to limit stacks in a compose file.

 ## Usage